tombye/trexit/_posts/2017-07-16-the-river-meuse.markdown

 ![Tom at the campsite in Fumay](https://github.com/tombye/trexit/raw/gh-pages/assets/images/tom-in-front-of-meuse.jpg)

 The other thing we noticed at Fumay was slate.
 They've got tons of it.
-You see it in the hills you pass and in all the buildings.
+You see it in the hills and in all the buildings.
 For a grey(ish) stone, it's full of colour and really adds to find the beauty of the area.

 ![Close-up of a slate wall in Fumay](https://github.com/tombye/trexit/raw/gh-pages/assets/images/close-up-of-slate.jpg)